🤖 BizStackHub Research · 2026

 How many AI tools does the average small business use?

-The average SMB runs 5 AI tools, according to BizStackHub first-party data (May 2026).
-Solo businesses typically use 2–4 AI tools; businesses with 5+ employees use 6–10 on average.
-The trend in 2026 is toward embedded AI — AI features built into existing tools — rather than standalone AI products.
+5 AI tools on average (BizStackHub first-party data, May 2026).
+Solo businesses use 2–4; businesses with 5+ employees use 6–10.
+The 2026 trend is embedded AI — features built into tools already paid for — not standalone AI products.

 What ROI can small businesses expect from AI tools?

-63% of SMB owners say AI gives their business a competitive advantage (J.P.
-Morgan).
+63% of SMB owners say AI gives a competitive advantage (J.P.
+Morgan, n=600+).
 McKinsey estimates 20–40% time recovery on repetitive tasks.
 AI chatbots save $500–$3,000/month in support costs.
 AI email tools boost open rates 15–35%.
 CRM AI features close deals 50% faster.
+Payback cycle: under 3 months for most small businesses.

 What are the most popular AI tools for small businesses?